The Valuable Lessons that I have Learned as a Virtual Assistant

 These are the things that I learned this year.

 1. Never be afraid to quit on something when it is no longer beneficial for you.

 Earlier this year, I decided to stop working with someone.
-I should have ended it sooner but I didn't.
+I should have ended it sooner, but I didn't.
 I was thinking about my bills.
 However, she did something that I could no longer tolerate.
 Then, the next morning.
 I sent her a message.
-I said thank you for the opportunity and I wasn't going to pursue working for her anymore.
+I said thank you for the opportunity, and I wasn't going to pursue working for her anymore.
 Being a Virtual Assistant is not about being an employee of someone.
 This is a business.
 If I were to collaborate with someone, I would appreciate being treated equally.
-I am a professional and this is not a just sideline or hobby.
+I am a businesswoman, and this is not a just sideline or hobby.
 If you want someone to help with your business, then make sure that you value that person's worth.

 2. Embrace uncertainties.